ravirajcool54/bakery/README.md

 # bakery
-This is full page Bakery Web design with fully responsive.
+This is a full-page Bakery Web design that is fully responsive.
+Author: Ravi Kumar Rajak